Best budget hi-fi speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best budget hi-fi speakers you can buy in 2021.

 Read the full review: Mission QX-2

-These speakers' smaller siblings picked up a What Hi-Fi Award at the end of 2019, so we were very keen indeed to see what their larger stablemates could do.
+These speakers' smaller siblings are previous What Hi-Fi?
+Award winners, so we were very keen indeed to see what their larger stablemates could do.
 Suffice to say, we weren't disappointed.

 They feature a more rigid and better braced cabinet to reduce resonance and distortion.
 And they sound pretty much how they look - unassuming and understated are two words that leap to mind.